zahlio/scrapoxy/README.md

 - Route requests to proxies (a new request is sent to the next proxy)
 - Use standard User Agent (Chrome, Firefox and Safari)
 - Rotate IP address
-- Use multiple cloud platforms (in progress, done: AWS EC2)
+- Use multiple providers platforms (AWS, OVH)
 - Control the instances from your scraper with a REST API
 - Optimize the scraping through statistics (like count of requests per minutes)